 b) This indicator looks at the total amount of completed floorspace (gross measurements) for town centre uses.
 For the purpose of this indicator, town centre uses are defined as Use Class Orders A2 and B1a.
-In the period of April 2015 to March 2016, 19sqm of office space was completed within the designated Town Centre (as defined within the Local Plan) of Whitby.
-This represents a significant decrease compared to previous years.
+In the period of April 2016 to March 2017, 103sqm of office space was completed within the designated Town Centre (as defined within the Local Plan) of Scarborough.
+This represents a significant increase on the last year but remains still lower when compared with previous years.